tellor-io/autoTasks/README.md

 Sentinels are used to watch for the `submitValue` function to be called on all [supported networks](https://docs.openzeppelin.com/defender/#networks).
 Every time the function is called, a Discord message is sent that includes the query type, the submitted value for that query, the transaction timestamp, and a block explorer link.

-The sentinels can only push the encoded query data and value from on-chain.
-To make the sentinel messages readable, an autotask is run every time the sentinel is triggered.
+The sentinels themselves can only push the encoded on-chain data.
+To make the sentinel messages readable, an autotask is run alongside the sentinels.
 Autotasks are JavaScript snippets that can check conditions and gather information from external APIs.
 Metadata can be created in the autotask and pushed into the sentinel messages.

 ## How to set up defenders for a personal price feed

 1. Create a new sentinel from the sentinel dashboard.
 2. Select "Contract Sentinel" and choose the desired network.
-   - Monitoring multiple networks can be achieved by setting up a separate sentinel for each network.
+Monitoring multiple networks can be achieved by setting up a separate sentinel for each network.
 3. Paste in the TellorTlex contract address: `0xD9157453E2668B2fc45b7A803D3FEF3642430cC0`.
 4. If the contract ABI doesn't automatically load, paste it in manually.
 5. Continue to the next page.